 How to Create Cut and Score Lines in your File:

 Cut lines are easy, all you do is create a vector shape or a line, and give it a stroke color.
 If you give different lines different stroke colors, they will be set up as separate Cut jobs in the interface.

 (Expert tip: Leave any closed shapes empty (no fill color) for your Cut and Score lines, but use a different color for the Cut lines as opposed to the Score lines.
 The interface will interpret those correctly, assign a Cut operation to each group of lines, and you can convert the separated cuts to Scores in the interface.)

 If there are no fill colors in the shapes, the interface interprets the saved SVG file correctly, with 3 Cut operations offered.
 You can use the shapes in the thumbnails to see which operation attaches to which sets of lines on the bed, or if they are all similar, hovering the mouse over a thumbnail causes the impacted shapes and lines to turn blue on the bed.

-Convert the Blue Wavy lines to Scores by clicking on the thumbnail, clicking the carat in the gray bar, and choosing Convert to Score.
+Convert the Blue Wavy lines to Scores by clicking on the thumbnail, then clicking at the top of the popout to choose Score instead of Cut.